candytale55/All-Python-Code-Snippets-2020/README.md

 * A for loop that repeats the guessing and checking part of your game for 4 turns, like the example above.
 At the beginning of each iteration, print "Turn", turn + 1 to let the player know what turn they are on.

+#### Game Over:
+* If the user guesses wrong on their last turn it prints "Game Over".
+It must print  no matter what the cause of the misses.
+So, under the else that accounts for misses and  after the if/elif/else statements that check for the reason the player missed we set an if statement.
+Our turn variable starts at 0 and goes to 3, we will want to end the game when turn equals 3 (4 turns).

 #### To-do list:
 * Wow improvement to be done 1